cloudstead/cloudos-apps/app-howto.md

 Later on, we'll show how to hook up authentication so that logins will be checked against the CloudOs user database.
 In addition to this, it's often useful to have one "superadmin" user that can login even without CloudOs.
 The user created during the installation process can be this user.

-Instead of letting the installer setup this user, we can write to the file directly when CloudOs is installing the app.
+Instead of letting the installer create this user, we can write the file directly when CloudOs installs the app.
 Let's create a template file.
 In your development environment, create a directory called "templates", and edit a file called "users.auth.php.erb" (note the .erb extension, which is required).
 Put this in the template file:

     # users.auth.php
     # <?php exit()?>